Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/About.md

 8. Engaging with the Public

 Anyone in and around Galway who is interested to learn more about Open Scholarship is welcome to [**join us**]({{ site.baseurl }}/join/) !
 We also aim to connect with like-minded initiatives in Ireland and beyond!

+**Who are we?**

+OSCG started as an initiative by researchers, librarians and others at [NUI Galway](https://www.nuigalway.ie/).
+The [Library](https://library.nuigalway.ie/) at NUI Galway is a strong supporter and partner of the OSCG.

+Since our early days in autumn 2019 we have welcomed members from [GMIT](https://www.gmit.ie/), the [Marine Institute](https://www.marine.ie/Home/home), and we are collaborating with initiatives like [Pint of Science](https://pintofscience.ie/) to raise the awareness of Open practices.